-Imagine being in that crowd hearing Jesus’s sermon on the mount.
-Jesus is describing the radical nature of the character of God’s people and emphasizes that God’s favor is upon a people like this.
-You can almost feel the cadence of heads nodding in a slow yet reserved agreement with His teaching.
-What Jesus spoke sounds right—like it is being spoken by God.
-"In these last days He has spoken to us by His Son” (Hebrews 1:2).
+Imagine being in the crowd hearing Jesus’ sermon on the mount.
+He is describing the radical nature of the character of God’s people and emphasizes that God’s favor is upon a people like this.
+You can almost see the heads nodding in slow, yet reserved agreement with His teaching.
+What Jesus says sounds right—like it is being spoken by God.
+Indeed it was: “In these last days He has spoken to us by His Son” (Hebrews 1:2).

 At this point in the sermon, Jesus shifts His focus from the crowds to the individual.
-It is as if Jesus has direct eye contact with each person in the crowd.
-And now a couple centuries later, Jesus is speaking directly to you and me through His Word.
+It is as if Jesus has direct eye contact with each person seated before Him.
+Now, a couple centuries later, Jesus is speaking directly to each of us through His Word.
 "Blessed are you when others revile you and persecute you and utter all kinds of evil against you falsely on my account.
 Rejoice and be glad, for your reward is great in heaven, for so they persecuted the prophets who were before you" (Matthew 5:11-12).

 Knowing that Jesus is speaking to you, where does your mind go first?
-That you will be blessed—or that you will be persecuted, or that you should rejoice, or that you will receive a reward?
+To the blessings, to the knowledge that you will be persecuted, or that you should rejoice, or that you will receive a reward?

-Maybe you are like me—I think about the persecution and the evil that people could direct to me personally.
+Maybe you're like me.
+I think about the persecution and evil that people could direct to me personally.
 What will I have to endure, or succumb to?
-I think about Shadrach, Meshach, Abednego, and Daniel, how all of them received persecution intended to lead to their death.
+I think about Shadrach, Meshach, Abednego, and Daniel, how each one was the object of persecution intended to kill them.
 They were ready to joyfully accept death rather than worship an idol and so dishonor their God.
 They were ready to suffer “on His account.”

-Hebrews 11 speaks of the heroes of faith who were true to God, who were persecuted, it did not go well for them in this life.
+Hebrews 11 tells of the heroes of faith who were true to God and persecuted for it. it did not go well for them in this life.

 Some were tortured, refusing to accept release, so that they might rise again to a better life.
 Others suffered mocking and flogging, and even chains and imprisonment.
 They were stoned, they were sawn in two, they were killed with the sword.
 They went about in skins of sheep and goats, destitute, afflicted, mistreated— of whom the world was not worthy—wandering about in deserts and mountains, and in dens and caves of the earth.
 (Hebrews 11:35-38)